Jacky1128/Rep-MTL/README.md

 ## Acknowledgements

-We extend our gratitude to the great implementation of public repositories: [LibMTL](https://github.com/median-research-group/LibMTL), [CAGrad](https://github.com/Cranial-XIX/CAGrad), [FAMO](https://github.com/Cranial-XIX/FAMO) and many other inspiring works in the broader community.
+We extend our gratitude to the excellent public repositories that have supported our work: [LibMTL](https://github.com/median-research-group/LibMTL), [CAGrad](https://github.com/Cranial-XIX/CAGrad), [FAMO](https://github.com/Cranial-XIX/FAMO).
+We also thank the broader MTL community for their inspiring contributions.